 At WPI, we know that the best way for students to understand and appreciate societal issues is to experience them firsthand.
-Through our Global Projects Program, WPI science, engineering, and business students travel to more than 40 off-campus locations across six continents.
-Immersed in new cultures, they tackle unstructured problems in ways that are meaningful to local sponsors in real communities.
+Through our Global Projects Program, WPI science, engineering, and business students immerse themselves in new cultures and tackle unstructured problems in ways that are meaningful to local sponsors in real communities.
 Our diverse project centers—strategically positioned in locations ranging from large international cities to small mountainside villages—are host to interdisciplinary and major capstone projects, and humanities and arts projects.
 As well, students can participate in language immersion and exchange programs.

-At sites as close as our home city of Worcester and at over 40 other locations in 25 countries, opportunities are available to complete any of the projects required for graduation: Humanities & Arts (HUA), Interactive Qualifying Project (IQP), and Major Qualifying Project (MQP).
+At sites as close as our home city of Worcester and at 50+ other locations in 31 countries, opportunities are available to complete any of the projects required for graduation: Humanities & Arts (HUA), Interactive Qualifying Project (IQP), and Major Qualifying Project (MQP).
 The selection process is competitive and project work is preceded by rigorous preparation.
-Visit our Global Map to learn more about any location.

 The latest expansion of WPI’s Global Projects Program opened this past fall in the Land of the Northern Lights--Reykjavik, Iceland-- and from what center director Aaron Sakulich has to say, there’s no lack of interest from the WPI community in visiting the newest project locale.
 “We were initially just going to send one team [last August], but there ended up being around 80 students on the waitlist, so I thought, ‘Let’s put together three projects so we can send 12, instead," he says.